Hebrew alphabet: Vowels

 When used to write Yiddish, vowels are indicated, using certain letters, either with niqqud diacritics (e.g. אָ or יִ) or without (e.g. ע or י), except for Hebrew words, which in Yiddish are written in their Hebrew spelling.

 To preserve the proper vowel sounds, scholars developed several different sets of vocalization and diacritical symbols called nequdot (נקודות, literally "points").
 One of these, the Tiberian system, eventually prevailed.
 Aaron ben Moses ben Asher, and his family for several generations, are credited for refining and maintaining the system.
 These points are normally used only for special purposes, such as Biblical books intended for study, in poetry or when teaching the language to children.
 The Tiberian system also includes a set of cantillation marks, called trope or te'amim, used to indicate how scriptural passages should be chanted in synagogue recitations of scripture (although these marks do not appear in the scrolls).
-In everyday writing of modern Hebrew, niqqud are absent; however, patterns of how words are derived from Hebrew roots (called shorashim or "triliterals") allow Hebrew speakers to determine the vowel-structure of a given word from its consonants based on the word's context and part of speech.
+In everyday writing of modern Hebrew, niqqud are absent; however, patterns of how words are derived from Hebrew roots (called shorashim or triliterals) allow Hebrew speakers to determine the vowel-structure of a given word from its consonants based on the word's context and part of speech.

 Alphabet

-Unlike the Paleo-Hebrew writing script, the modern Ashuri script has five letters that have special final forms, called sofit (סופית, meaning in this context "final" or "ending") form, used only at the end of a word, somewhat as in the Greek or in the Arabic and Mandaic alphabets.
+Unlike the Paleo-Hebrew writing script, the modern Hebrew script has five letters that have special final forms, called sofit (סופית, meaning in this context "final" or "ending") form, used only at the end of a word, somewhat as in the Greek or in the Arabic and Mandaic alphabets.
 These are shown below the normal form in the following table (letter names are Unicode standard).
-Although Hebrew is read and written from right to left, the following table shows the letters in order from left to right.
+Although Hebrew is read and written from right to left, the following table shows the letters in order from left to right:

+Order

+As far back as the 13th century BCE, ancient Hebrew abecedaries indicate a slightly different ordering of the alphabet.
+The Zayit Stone, Izbet Sartah ostracon, and one inscription from Kuntillet Ajrud each contain a number of reverse letter orders; such as vav-he, chet-zayin, pe-ayin, etc.

+A reversal to pe-ayin can be clearly seen in the Book of Lamentations, whose first four chapters are ordered as alphabetical acrostics.
+In the Masoretic Text, the first chapter has the now-usual ayin-pe ordering, and the second, third and fourth chapters exhibit pe-ayin.
+In the Dead Sea Scrolls version (4QLam/4Q111), reversed ordering also appears in the first chapter (i.e. in all the first four chapters).
+The fact that these chapters follow the pre-exilic pe-ayin order is evidence for them being written shortly after the events described, rather than being later, post-exilic compositions.

 Pronunciation

 Alphabet

 The descriptions that follow are based on the pronunciation of modern standard Israeli Hebrew.

-By analogy with the other dotted/dotless pairs, dotless tav, ת, would be expected to be pronounced /θ/ (voiceless dental fricative), and dotless dalet ד as /ð/ (voiced dental fricative), but these were lost among most Jews due to their not existing in the countries where they lived (such as in nearly all of Eastern Europe).
-Yiddish modified /θ/ to /s/ (cf. seseo in Spanish), but in modern Israeli Hebrew, it is simply pronounced /t/.
-Likewise, historical /ð/ is simply pronounced /d/.